xrrocha/word-scrambler/README.md

 container for static stuff: it doesn't (have to) extend its associated class, it may implement interfaces and it may have its own members.

-Stretching out our example we could conceive of an "ultra-generic" implementation like:
+Stretching out our example we could conceive of an (admittedly smelly) "ultra-generic" implementation like:

 ```kotlin
 package scrambler;